It started at the age of five. From what I recall, anyway, though there are probably many more things beyond that age that I can’t remember.

 I went through life in a constant and acute sense of alienation.
-The fear of losing people never ceased though there really wasn’t much to lose for I never really connected with anyone.
+The fear of losing people never ceased, though there really wasn’t much to lose for I never really connected with anyone.
 There were some moments when I felt I could truly connect, but they would not last longer than a mili-second.
 That mili-second was blissful.
 The rest of the time I would just pretend I was connecting.
 I would just blend in in accordance to people’s liking.
-I would pretend, I would assume roles to the extent where I couldn’t tell which one of those roles was the real me.
-I wouldn’t feel like any of those were me, really, I would only find truth and peace in total solitude and complete detachment.
+I would pretend.
+I would assume roles to the extent where I couldn’t tell which one of those roles was the real me.
+I wouldn’t feel like any of those roles were me, really, I would only find truth and peace in total solitude and complete detachment.
 I was drawn to it.
 I desired to retreat.

 I never belonged and I blamed myself for it.

 Don’t get me wrong, nothing horrible has ever happened to me.
 Never really had any traumas.
 On the contrary – I was always loved, protected and sheltered away from any harm.
-Even in the most distressing circumstances, there would always be someone who would want to look after me.
+Even in the most distressing circumstances, there was always someone who would want to look after me.
 I was well taken care of.
 People loved me for what they wanted to see in me.
 They never saw what was ‘me’ for even I myself never knew who or what it was.

 I was approved for being what I was supposed to be.
 I knew how to please.
 And I hated myself for it.

 At the age of 20 I was diagnosed with dyslexia and some features of dyspraxia.
 It came as a relief for I knew it wasn’t me, but my brain to be blamed for my odd ways of dealing with the surrounding world.
 Ever since I haven’t stopped diagnosing myself with every possible disorder that I could at least vaguely identify with.
 I was seeking diagnosis, I needed it badly for I had to find a reason that could justify my sadness.